Thank you, Scott Shannon, and happy Monday if there's such a thing.

 I don't think it's going to be hard for them to get it.

-Remember where is Congresswoman Jackie Wilarski or Margaret Thatcher or the inventor of insulin, or the guy that, you know, oh the conductor of of an Amtrak train, or Francois Mitterron, or Helm McCole.
+I mean, even talking to dead people, remember, where is Congresswoman Jackie Walarski or Margaret Thatcher or the inventor of insulin or the guy that, you know, the conductor of an Amtrak train or Francois Mitterrand or Helmut Cole?

 New York Post had a pretty devastating editorial today.

-It's is it's time for senior Democrats to face facts.
+It's time for senior Democrats to face facts.

 Joe Biden can't possibly serve another four years as president, and hopefully challenger Dean Phillips shouldn't be the only one doing something about it.

-Democrats know he's teetering on the edge of full blown senility.
+But they go on, Democrats know he's teetering on the edge of full-blown senility.

 This is what they write.

-They need a better option, and it's not V VP Kamala Harris.
+They need a better option, and it's not VP Kamala Harris.

 Her communication problems are as bad as Biden's, and voters like her less.